Crank Arm Lengths

 Movement of the human body can be considered as similar to fluid flow, always finding the easiest route.
 From the fully extended to fully compressed leg position, the pedal spindle on our average 172.5mm cranks will move through a circumference of 1083mm and be 345mm closer at the top than the bottom.
 The dynamic stiffness and damping characteristics of each joint and muscle group will define how that displacement is distributed through the body.
 If the ankle, knee and hip joint can't accommodate the total range of motion, the only option is for the hip joint to move either up or down.
 Excessive hip rocking is often associated with a high saddle, but just as likely with both low saddles and long cranks.

 Up to now, we have kept things simple by correlating crank length against height, but in reality we should use leg length.
 Dividing your inseam by your height is a good indicator and shows considerable variability from person to person.
-My measurements suggest the male average is 46.47% whereas females are just over 47%.
+My measurements suggest the male and female average is 46.5%-47%.
 These are all taken wearing cycling shorts, so may differ from other published data.
-It may only seem like a small percentage change but 44% people are noticeable long backed, whereas 50% is very long legged.
+It may only seem like a small percentage change but 44% people are noticeably long backed, whereas 50% is very long legged.